This post may contain affiliate links, which help keep this content free. (Full disclosure)

 Make low carb tortillas like this.
 Make the version including optional gelatin.

 In a large saute pan, heat oil over medium-high heat.
 Add the minced garlic and cook for about a minute, until fragrant.

 Add chicken, 1 cup enchilada sauce (half of the total amount), chicken broth, and cilantro.
 Simmer for about 5 minutes.

-Meanwhile, preheat the oven to 375 degrees F. Grease a 9x13 baking dish.
+Meanwhile, preheat the oven to 375 degrees F (190 degrees C).
+Grease a 9×13 baking dish.

 Scoop about 1/4 cup chicken mixture into the center of each tortilla.
 Roll up and place seam side down in the baking dish.

 Pour remaining 1 cup enchilada sauce over the enchiladas.
 Sprinkle with shredded cheese.

 Bake for about 10 to 12 minutes, until enchiladas are hot and cheese melts.
 Sprinkle with green onions to serve.

 Last Step: Leave A Rating!

 Share your recipe picture by tagging @wholesomeyum and hashtag it #wholesomeyum on Instagram, or in our free low carb support group, too – I’d love to see it!